smartsheet-samples/smartsheet-cli/README.md

 # Smartsheet-CLI
 This is a tool that allows you interact with Smartsheet without leaving the command line.

-As this is a **work in progress**, this is not yet available in the npmjs registry, but may be in the future.
+As this is a **work in progress**, this project is not yet available in the npmjs registry, but may be in the future.
 So, to get it installed, clone this project, and then from the root of the project run:

     npm install